 Whether your final product is dry sift hash, kief, infused joints, cannabutter, edibles, e-liquids, or rosin, any effort that goes toward mitigating damage during the production process greatly increases yields and profits at the same time.
 This is where precise machines and carefully executed automation are playing a significant role in helping manufacturers capture as much value as possible from a high-quality harvest.

 Limiting the potentially damaging contact through a solventless automation process is one of the easiest, most fool-proof ways to preserve these delicate and desirable compounds once they’ve left the farm.
-Manufacturers interested in turning their trichomes into valuable end products and bi-products should look to purpose-built industrial trichome extractors to help ensure they’re keeping as much of their trichome harvest as possible.
+Manufacturers interested in turning their trichomes into valuable end products and bi-products should look to purpose-built industrial trichome extractors or kief makers to help ensure they’re keeping as much of their trichome harvest as possible.

 These solvent-free extracting machines can fit up to 10 pounds of trim with a yield of 15% to 25% by weight.
 They work as stand-alone units or with the optional addition of pulverized dry ice, sifting through 180-micron screens with other size available options to maximize the yield and produce the highest quality products possible — turning trim into gold as the saying goes.